skidoodl/My-First-Eldritch-Evil/README.md

 ## Play Guide
 ### Items - Using the Inventory and Shop
 The graphical update of My First Eldritch Evil has introduced a brand new shopping system.
 Accessing the shop allows you to see a full list of available items, each with their own description and usage guide.
 Purchasing is super simple!
-Below the play guide is located an item guide for your convience.
+Below the play guide is located an item guide for your convenience.

 ### Feeding Your Pet
 Just as you need to eat food to stay alive, so too must your pet obtain nutrients by consuming its own... "food."
 As time goes on, your pet will become hungry.
 Your pet's hunger level is measured by "Satiation."
 Low satiation (<1.0) means your pet is hungry.
 Luckily for you, feeding it is not difficult.
 Once you purchase food from the shop, it will appear in your inventory.
 Then, there are two ways to feed it: Either select food from your inventory and then choose "Use" from the list of options it gives you, or select "Feed [Pet Name]" from the main menu.
 A pop-up will appear where you can then select the amount of food to feed your pet.
 You can give it as much or as little food as you want, but be careful: feed it too much food and your pet will become unhealthy, or worse, dead.